 The twenty archers who showed up on the target range while he was waiting for the infantry to return also carried axes and shields and he couldn’t help shaking his head.
 The new bows

-wouldn’t be ready until tomorrow, but he could teach them how to stand and aim.
+wouldn’t be ready until tomorrow, but he could use the old bows to teach them how to stand and aim.
 “Get a bow and line up in front of the targets.”
-He waved at the line at the front of the range.
+He waved at the line at the front

 There were knots in Faolan’s stomach as he and Captain Medwin led the company out the gate and into the forest in the late afternoon two days later.
 The bowmen were eager, but still wildly